RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-cnv.md

 ### Viewing the OpenShift Virtualization Dashboard

 As mentioned at the beginning of this lab, when OpenShift Virtualization is deployed, it adds additional components to OpenShift's web console, but those cannot be displayed in the web console provided in the lab environment.
-That's why you need to go to your **dedicated Web Console tab/window**, so you can interact with objects and custom resources defined by OpenShift Virtualization, including `VirtualMachine` types.
+That's why you need to go to your **dedicated Web Console tab/window** (%cnvlab-console-url%), so you can interact with objects and custom resources defined by OpenShift Virtualization, including `VirtualMachine` types.

 There, click on the new "**Virtualization**" entry created on the left-hand side panel.
 Note that you shouldn't have any virtual machines defined: